Page Body

 I am involved with several Open Source Software projects.
 I am a member of the Debian Project distribution of Linux, maintaining several packages and I am the Java language bindings maintainer for the D-Bus Freedesktop project.

 I am also very interested in the fields of computer security, and ubiquitous computing, both from the systems and theory contexts.
-My final year project involved Linux smart-card support and was supervised by a member of the Cambridge University Computer Laboratory Security Group, and I am now working with Dr Simon Moore on a research degree affiliated with the Security Group.
+My final year project involved Linux smart-card support and was supervised by a member of the Cambridge University Computer Laboratory Security Group, and my doctorate was affiliated with the Security Group.